Shaochen4real/IOFT/README.md

    [Tilt_Correction,Stepwise_Unfold] = ioft(filename)
    ```

    and press Enter to run the function.
 Here, filename is the name of the data spreadsheet in string format, excluding the file extension.
-For example, if the data file is named ***data.xlsx***, you should enter
+For example, if the data file is named ***test.xlsx***, you should enter

    ```
-   [Tilt_Correction,Stepwise_Unfold] = ioft(‘data’)
+   [Tilt_Correction,Stepwise_Unfold] = ioft(‘test’)
    ```

 4. Upon successful execution, the program will generate three figures and two tables as outputs.
 Figure 1 displays the equal-area projection before and after tilt correction.
 Figure 2 shows the K values obtained from the stepwise unfolding of the entire dataset.
 Figure 3 presents the results of stepwise unfolding for each limb of the fold separately.
 In the MATLAB command window, two tables, **Tilt_Correction**, and **Stepwise_Unfold** will be output.
 Both tables will be saved in CSV format in the MATLAB working directory.
 The three figures can be saved manually by selecting **File** > **Export** in the figure window and choosing the desired format and location.